 Angela Adams, Owner/Managing Attorney

-Having practiced since 2004 as Associate Attorney at Lewis & Kappes for seven (7) years, Equity Partner of Lewis & Kappes for two (2) years, and Associate General Counsel for immigration at Indiana University (IU) for three (3) years, Angela’s experience with both family and employment-based immigration is extensive.
-Furthermore, she has personally petitioned for family, helped various good friends navigate our immigration system, and therefore understands the practical and emotional difficulties involved in family-based immigration cases—all of which positions her uniquely to own, operate, and manage Adams Immigration Law, LLC.
+Angela’s experience with both family and employment-based immigration is extensive and well-rounded.
+Having practiced since 2004 as Associate Attorney at Lewis & Kappes for seven years, as Equity Partner at Lewis & Kappes for two years, and as Associate General Counsel for immigration at Indiana University (IU) for three years, Angela has used her expertise in immigration law to help clients navigate the complex and often confusing world of immigration.
+Because she has personally petitioned for family and helped numerous good friends with their own cases, she understands the practical and emotional difficulties involved in family-based immigration cases.
+Her knowledge and experience uniquely position her to own, operate, and manage Adams Immigration Law, LLC.

 As a native Hoosier who grew up in Carmel, Indiana, Angela explains how her duty and purpose connect in practicing immigration law: “People ask me all of the time: why can’t undocumented immigrants just get legal?
-Because this question came up time and time again in my role as an Education Consultant for the Indiana Department of Education, I was resolved to finding answers and therefore became an attorney and found duty and purpose in educating employers, universities, immigrants, and the collective community on how the immigration system actually operates.
+Because this question came up time and time again in my role as an Education Consultant for the Indiana Department of Education, I was resolved to finding answers and therefore became an attorney.
+I found duty and purpose in educating employers, universities, immigrants, and the collective community on how the immigration system actually operates.
 With my understanding of immigration law and background in education, government, internal corporate structure, human resources, and international services, I seek to serve this great community and work as a bridge between employers, legislators, special interest groups, and immigrants.”

 Prior to attending law school, Angela served as an Education Consultant for the Indiana Department of Education, Division of Language Minority and Migrant Programs, where she assisted teachers of English Language Learners (ELLs) across the state of Indiana for nearly four years.
 Angela also taught English abroad in Saltillo, Coahila, Mexico, and is fluent in Spanish.